philbooth/bfj/README.md

   using their `toString` method.
   Set this property
   to `'ignore'`
-  if you'd prefer
+  for improved performance
-  to ignore buffers
+  if you don't need
-  in the data.
+  to coerce buffers.

 * `options.maps`:
   By default,